 Who is LVNV Funding LLC and why are they suing me?

-If you are unfamiliar with the company’s name, you may be quite confused when you receive notice that you are being sued.
-Owned by Sherman Financial Group and managed by Resurgent Capital Services, LVNV Funding, LLC is a company that purchases debts that have been written off by the lender.
-These are most often , but could also include personal loans or installment loans.
-A few of the companies that LVNV purchases these debts from include..
+IIf you are unfamiliar with the company’s name, you may be quite confused when you receive notice that you are being sued.
+Owned by Sherman Financial Group, LVNV Funding, LLC is a company that purchases debts that have been written off by original lenders.
+However, the account is managed by Resurgent Capital Services.
+This means you will likely receive letters or calls from Resurgent, not LVNV directly.
+If you are hearing from Resurgent, you are dealing with an LVNV account.

 Your Right to Dispute or Verify the Debt